-Nothing is accepted late.
-Missing a single class will disrupt the learning environment in this course.
+Missing class or turning assignments in late will disrupt the learning environment in this course.
 Attendance includes attending either live or via the Wharton Video Network presentations by two guest speakers.
 At a minimum, each unexcused absence will cause your grade to be lowered one full step (A to B, B- to C- etc.) If you anticipate that you will have any attendance problems please do not take this course.